csyanbin/TPN-pytorch/README.md

 @inproceedings{liu2019fewTPN,
-	title={Learning to Propagate Labels: Transductive Propagation Network for Few-shot Learning}, author={Yanbin Liu and
+	title={Learning to Propagate Labels: Transductive Propagation Network for Few-shot Learning}, author={Liu, Yanbin and Lee, Juho and Park, Minseop and Kim, Saehoon and Yang, Eunho and Hwang, Sung Ju and Yang, Yi}, booktitle={International Conference on Learning Representations},
-			Juho Lee and
-			Minseop Park and
-			Saehoon Kim and
-			Eunho Yang and
-			Sungju Hwang and
-			Yi Yang},
-booktitle={International Conference on Learning Representations}, year={2019},
+	year={2019},
 }

 ```